srishhhhx/Grad-cam/README.md

 ## 1. Introduction

 The Uterine Fibroids Analyzer is an AI-powered medical imaging web application that assists healthcare professionals and patients in detecting and analyzing uterine fibroids from ultrasound images.
-The system combines advanced deep learning techniques(UNet,UNet++) with explainable AI(GradCam,Integrated Gradients) to provide accurate segmentation results and interpretable insights through an intuitive web interface(React,FastAPI).
+The system combines advanced deep learning techniques(U-Net++, Efficient B5-encoder) with explainable AI(GradCam, Integrated Gradients) to provide accurate segmentation results and interpretable insights through an intuitive web interface(React, FastAPI).

 ---